Physical Therapy for Endometriosis and Chronic Pelvic Pain

-Endometriosis is a condition where endometrial tissue (tissue that usually grows inside of the uterus) grows outside of the uterus.
-The most common area for it to grow is in the abdominal cavity, where it can implant of the surface of other structures including the ovaries, bladder, rectum, and along the walls of the abdomen and pelvis.
+Endometriosis is a condition where endometrial-like tissue grows outside of the uterus (endometrial tissue is tissue that usually grows inside of the uterus and sheds each month).
+The most common area for it to grow is in the abdominal cavity, where it can implant on the surface of other structures including the ovaries, bladder, rectum, and along the walls of the abdomen and pelvis.

-The true prevalence of endometriosis is unknown, since it takes a laparoscopic procedure to confirm the diagnosis and others are either have no symptoms or seek no treatment (Signorello, Harlow, Cramer, Spiegelman, & Hill, 1997).
+The true prevalence of endometriosis is unknown since it takes a laparoscopic procedure to confirm the diagnosis, and many women either have no symptoms or seek no treatment (Signorello, Harlow, Cramer, Spiegelman, & Hill, 1997).
 However, up to 78% of women undergoing laparoscopic investigation for infertility and up to 82% of women investigated for pelvic pain were found to have endometriosis in one study (Schenken, 1996; Wellbery).

 Actress Lena Dunham has been vocal about her experiences with endometriosis, most recently publishing an essay in American Vogue on electing to have a total hysterectomy after years of chronic pain due to the condition.